jsdf/wikitimelines/README.md

 - Posts the image and article title to Bluesky as a new post.
 - Ensures it only posts once per 24 hours.

-## Setup Instructions
+## Setup Instructions for Cloudflare Worker

 1. Create a Bluesky account at https://bsky.app/.
-2. Add your Bluesky handle and app password to the `.env` file.
-3. Set the `BOT_ENDPOINT` environment variable (e.g., `post`).
+2. Set the following environment variables in your Cloudflare Worker settings:
-4. Optionally, set up a free service like [Uptime Robot](https://uptimerobot.com/) to trigger your bot every 25+ minutes.
-Use `https://YOUR_PROJECT_NAME.glitch.me/BOT_ENDPOINT` as the URL to ping.
+    - `BLUESKY_HANDLE`: Your Bluesky handle (e.g. `yourname.bsky.social`)
+    - `BLUESKY_PASSWORD`: Your Bluesky app password (it is recommended to use an app password for security).
+3. Optionally, set up a cron trigger in your Cloudflare Worker settings to run the bot on a schedule (e.g., once a day).
+The bot exposes a `/post` endpoint that triggers a new post.

 ## Customization

-- You can modify the Wikipedia category or filtering logic in `server.js` to change which articles are selected.
+- You can modify the Wikipedia category or filtering logic in `worker.js` to change which articles are selected.
-- The bot can be further customized to post different content or on a different schedule.
+- The bot can be further customized to post different content or on a different schedule by modifying `worker.js`.

 ## Resources